 Finally, just taking a moment to use your imagination is a huge step towards being a playful mom.
 Talk to their stuffed animal or pretend you’re fighting a fire.
 The kids won’t forget it.

-Final Thoughts on How to be a Fun Mom
+Final Thoughts: How to be a Playful Mom

 Honestly, becoming a playful mom doesn’t have to take tons of work.
 It’s being intentional about the small actions we do every day.

 For more great ideas, check out: Simple tips to be a Happy Mom